Kerch–Eltigen operation: Battle of Mount Mithridates

 In the course of the Eltigen Beachhead's collapse, some 820 Soviet troops managed to break out to the north in an attempt to reach Yenikale, occupying Mount Mithridates and defeating German artillery positions there.
 This alarmed General Jaenecke, as the attack had the potential of breaching the German front facing the Yenikale Beachhead.
-Jaenecke committed the Romanian 3rd Mountain Division to a counter-attack against the Soviet troops.
+Jaenecke committed the Romanian 3rd Mountain Division to a counterattack against the Soviet troops.
 By the 11 December, the Romanians recaptured Mount Mithridates.
 An unknown number of these Soviet troops were subsequently evacuated to Opasnoe village in the Yenikale Beachhead by the Azov Flotilla under the command of Rear Admiral Sergey Gorshkov.

 Aftermath

 In the face of strong German reinforcements, the Soviets contented themselves with reinforcing the Yenikale Beachhead.
 By the 4 December, the Soviets had landed 75,000 men, 582 guns, 187 mortars, 128 tanks, 764 trucks, and over 10000 ST of munitions and material at Yenikale.
 The Soviets pushed some 9 km inland and to the outskirts of Kerch.
-Although the Germans succeeded in initially defending the Crimea against the Soviet landings, the successful landing near Kerch had placed the Soviets in a strong position from which they could push and conquer the entire Crimean peninsula, an operation they successfully concluded in May 1944.
+Although the Germans succeeded in initially defending the Crimea against the Soviet landings, the successful landing near Kerch had placed the Soviets in a strong position from which they could push and conquer the entire Crimean Peninsula, an operation they successfully concluded in May 1944.